-ANCA requests meeting with President Biden regarding Enforcement of Section 907
+ANCA requests meeting with President Biden regarding enforcement of Section 907

-WASHINGTON, DC –The Armenian National Committee of America (ANCA) is calling for a meeting with President Biden to discuss his upcoming decision, expected in the coming weeks, to waive or enforce Section 907 – a longstanding statutory restriction on US aid to Azerbaijan’s Aliyev regime.
+The Armenian National Committee of America (ANCA) is calling for a meeting with President Biden to discuss his upcoming decision, expected in the coming weeks, to waive or enforce Section 907 – a longstanding statutory restriction on U.S. aid to Azerbaijan’s Aliyev regime.

-In a letter dated March 14th, Hamparian requested an in-person meeting, underscoring that President Biden’s waiver has compounded “the Biden-Harris administration’s failure to condemn Azerbaijan’s aggression or hold its dictatorial Aliyev regime accountable for documented war crimes, violations of international law, and U.S. arms export controls.”
+In a letter, dated March 14th, ANCA Chairman Raffi Hamparian requested an in-person meeting, underscoring that President Biden’s waiver has compounded “the Biden-Harris Administration’s failure to condemn Azerbaijan’s aggression or hold its dictatorial Aliyev regime accountable for documented war crimes, violations of international law, and U.S. arms export controls.”

 Dear President Biden: